TJCAJ/tnl/README.md

 - The site was deployed to GitHub pages.
 But it was not without a minor issue.
 As I deployed my website it didn’t go through Github for a long time.
 Then I realised that it was due to the fact that I hadn’t pushed my last commits.
 This made the deployment to fail.
 The solution again was to google and find the answer.

 ### Unfixed Bugs
+- All forms doesn't have associated labels or aria-labels due to my choice of design.
+This mean that they are not out on a screen reader to users who tab to form inputs.

 ## Deployment